Nabiky/SemanticUI_ToyProject/README.md

 1) Clone this repo using git clone  or download it

-2) Move to the appropriate directory: cd react-boilerplate.
+2) Move to the appropriate directory
 3) Run npm install, to install dependencies
 4) bundle with webpack -> run webpack
 5) run node server.js